 Hello...

-My practice is rooted in empowerment, compassion, and connection.
+My practice is rooted in empowerment, compassion, and connection and I specialise in working with self-esteem, relationships and LGBTQ+ wellbeing.

 How We Might Work Together...

-The core of my practice is person centered and building on this foundation, I draw from a range of approaches and modalities including trauma-informed practice, mindfulness-based approaches, coaching, creative tools, and cognitive techniques.
+The heart of my practice is person centered and from this foundation I draw from a range of approaches and modalities including trauma-informed practice, mindfulness-based approaches, solution focussed interventions, coaching, creative tools, and cognitive techniques.
 The way we work together will reflect your uniqueness.

 I have found that creative expression, such as writing and journaling, can be powerful tools for self-discovery and growth - connecting with a sense of creativity inspires my approach and I'm happy to explore this in our work together.

-Whether you’ve had therapy before or this is all new, you’re welcome to bring your questions and hesitations.
+Whether you’ve had counselling or therapy before or this is all new, you’re welcome to bring your questions and hesitations.
 We’ll move at your pace.

 What can I help with?